 When great brand naming collides with top-class products or services – and excellent customer and employee experience – you’ve got a winning combination that sets you apart in the market.

-You want your name to be memorable, talked about, and resonant with consumers.
+You want your brand naming to be memorable, talked about, and resonant with consumers.
 That’s why it’s important to pick a good one right from the start.

 Why a good brand name is so important

 Google.
 Uber.
 IKEA.
 Starbucks.
 Pepsi.
 You only have to hear these names and you instantly envisage what each company provides.
-Getting the right name can add real long term value to your brand.
+Getting the right name can add real long-term value to your brand.

 The best name:

 - Is easy to remember, making your brand instantly memorable